Appendix: Config Format Reference

 y = single_alias_right[trigger_clause] # override declaration via single alias

-single_alias_right[...], it will be inlined before being used as an override. - This extension only affects the source/structure of declaration and the hints; it does not change global priority or override strategies.
+single_alias_right[...], it is first inlined and expanded, then takes effect as the override config. - This extension only affects the "source / structure of the declaration config" and "hint information"; it does not change the overall priority and override strategy.

 on_actions = {